Alexander Cartellieri: War years

 In common with many historians, Cartellieri's underlying beliefs were much affected by the First World War.
 By the start of 1914 his career was clearly on an upward trajectory.
 He had received the (probably largely honorary) title Hofrat in 1913.
 During Easter 1914 he accepted an appointment as university prorector which conferred certain administrative responsibilities and considerable status.
-He sustained more international contacts than ever, representing the university abroad.
-During 1913 he had also addressed a historians' congress in London at the start of the year and another in Vienna towards its ends.
+He sustained more international contacts than ever, representing the University of Jena abroad.
+During 1913, he had also addressed a historians' congress in London at the start of the year and another in Vienna towards its ends.
 On both occasions his theme concerned his further researches on the French king, Philippe Auguste.
 He was also part of the new working group coming together to create a new Cambridge Medieval History series.
 His international networking may have been seen as excessive among one or two colleagues in Germany, however.
 Among university historians of the period he was on occasion identified simply as "the Frenchman".